Hong Kong is a place to shop, and these are the best spots to do it!

 Still, Hong Kong is no longer the bargain shopping destination it once was years ago.
 Bargain-hunting aside, serious shoppers love Hong Kong for the wide variety of goods and shopping destinations.
 With luxurious high-end malls located next to the chaos of open-air markets, shopaholics flock to Hong Kong for the thrill of the hunt and the sheer volume of retail space.

 A note on bargaining: Don’t bother trying to haggle in any shopping malls, department stores, or any other retail chains.
 But bargaining is expected and essential when shopping in HK’s markets.
 In general, you’ll should also try to haggle when shopping in smaller, independently owned shops.
-For more bargaining tips.
+For more bargaining tips for China.

 Central is where you’ll find HK’s pinnacle of conspicuous consumption, The Landmark, Hong Kong’s most upscale and priciest mall.
 The Landmark is also home to the 5-star Mandarin Oriental Hotel, as well as many top restaurants.

 Just off the Central MTR station (and close to the ferry piers) is the IFC Mall, which many rank as Hong Kong’s second best mall.
 Though not as pricey as the Landmark, the IFC is considered an upscale mall, with a lot more retail space.

 But if you had to pick just one mall for your shopping in Hong Kong area, it would have to be the swanky and huge Pacific Place.
 Though it’s not in this “Central” shopping area, it’s located nearby, just one MTR station east, right next to the Admiralty MTR station.